artefactop/ecomponent/README.md

 When the server wants to send a message always try to send to the local connection but, if this is down, the message will be tried by the connections in another nodes in the cluster.

+As an option you can use different JID for each server configuration.
+Be careful with this, if you configure your XMPP server with `check_from` option and you send an incorrect `from` tag the connection will be dropped.

 ###throttle configuration

 If you want to avoid a collapse for your component, you can configure a throttle with the follow params inside the `ecomponent` main tag: